Countrywide Process

 Entering the wrong case number, court location, or cause number is a fast way to get your filing rejected.
 Texas courts require precision, and errors in this area delay court action and may incur additional fees.

-Signatures must either be /s/ typed or a valid digital signature per Texas eFiling guidelines.
+Signatures must either be /s/ typed signatures or a valid digital signature per Texas eFiling guidelines.
 Also, many documents require a Certificate of Service, and forgetting it is a top cause for rejection.

 When you label a document (e.g., “Motion to Dismiss”) but select an incorrect filing code in the system, the clerk may reject the entire submission.
 Using the wrong document type or category leads to confusion and filing errors.